-Agency Customer Group Customer Customers served annually Potential annual customers Workforce/Employees of the Agency Workforce/Employees of the Agency 50 50
+Agency Customer Group ner Group Customer Potential annua customers al Workforce/Employees of the Agency Workforce/Employees of the Agency 50 5 0

 Anticipated Changes To Agency Customer Base

 Dealing with the affects of an aging work force: VRCBVI has an aging workforce.
 Currently, VRCBVI has approximately 15% of its classified workforce, including 66% of its management team, that is eligible to retire.